 Negotiating payroll costs

-As the rise of the contingent workforce continues to increase, 21st century organizations will need new strategies to attract the best non-traditional workers to their business -- including negotiating for their work before extending a job offer.
+As the rise of the contingent workforce continues to increase, 21st century organizations will need new strategies, and the right technology solutions im place, to attract the best non-traditional workers to their business -- including negotiating for their work before extending a job offer.

 Negotiating pay rates with candidates before extending an offer can be one of the most daunting aspects of your talent acquisition program, but it’s also one of the most important.